serpent-os/serpentos.com/content/en/docs/packaging/workflow/prerequisites.md

 +++

-To set up a Serpent OS system to be able to build package recipes, a few prerequisites need to be installed, and a new directory for storing local build artefacts needs to be set up.
+To set up a Serpent OS system to be able to build package recipes, a few prerequisites need to be installed, and a new directory for storing local build artifacts needs to be set up.

 ## Installing the `build-essential` package